 Bibliography management software

 EndNote Web is a cloud-computing bibliographic management application.
 Its purpose is to help you to collect, organize, and use citations in your research.
 With an EndNote Web account, you can keep track of up to 50,000 references and format them in over 3300 different citation styles.
-The system allows you to organize your citations into “groups” so that material for multiple projects can be kept separate and even shared with a team of other users on a case-by-case basis.
+The software allows you to organize your citations into groups so that material for multiple projects can be kept separate and even shared with other users as you like.

-References can often be imported into the system directly from an article database and, if you have a PDF or other file of the article, you can even attach it to the reference so that you know where to find it later (up to a 2GB total for your account).
+References can be imported into the software directly from an article database and, if you have a PDF or other file of the article, you can attach it to the reference so that you know where to find it later (up to a 2GB total for your account).

-When you need to use your references in a paper you’re writing, the system has a few ways to make your life easier.
-EndNote Web can create a bibliography for you from your stored references, in whatever citation format you need to use.
-Alternately, if you download and install the Cite-While-You-Write plugin (available for download from inside your EndNote Web account), you can have the system insert in-text citations and automatically generate a bibliography in your Microsoft Word document as you’re writing.
+When you need to use your references in a paper you’re writing, the software has a few ways to make your life easier.
+EndNote Web can create a bibliography for you from your stored references, in whatever citation format you choose.
+Alternately, if you download and install the Cite-While-You-Write plugin (available for download from inside your EndNote Web account), you can have the software insert in-line citations and automatically generate a bibliography in your Microsoft Word document as you’re writing.

-There are four different “levels” of EndNote to keep in mind:
+There are four different versions of EndNote available:

-EndNote 7 is an application you buy and install on your computer and does not require an internet connection to use (although it can be synced with the online options).
+EndNote X7 is desktop software you buy and install on your own computer.
+It does not require an Internet connection to use, although it can be synced with EndNote Online - see below.
 It is the most complex and has the most options of any EndNote product, but you must purchase it yourself and the Library does not support all of its features.
 EndNote currently provides unlimited reference storage, unlimited attachment storage, and more than 6000 citation styles.

-EndNote online is the cloud application that provides owners of EndNote X6 or X7 to have unlimited reference storage and five GB of attachment storage.
-Users who own EndNote 6 or 7 have access to EndNote Online.
+EndNote Online is a cloud application that provides owners of EndNote X6 or X7 to have unlimited reference storage and five GB of attachment storage.
+You must first purchase EndNote X6 or X7 to have access to EndNote Online.
 It currently offers unlimited storage of references, more than 3300 citation styles, and 5 GB of attachment storage.

-EndNote online Support at the Iowa State University Library
+EndNote Web Support at the Iowa State University Library

-All members of the Reference and Instruction Department in the Library have a basic knowledge of EndNote Web and can help you in getting your account set up and using it.
-If you have further questions about any EndNote product you can contact Sarah Passonneau at firstname.lastname@example.org.
-She is the main contact person for EndNote questions and the coordinator of the Library’s EndNote Web workshops.
+All Subject Librarians are familiar with EndNote Web and can help you in getting your account set up and using it.
+If you have further questions about EndNote Web, please contact Jesse Garrison at email@example.com.
+He is the main contact person for EndNote Web questions and the coordinator of the Library’s EndNote Web workshops.

-The library conducts EndNote Online workshops throughout the year.
-The workshops are basic and require no previous experience with EndNote Online.
-You also can arrange to have an EndNote Online session for your class.
-To arrange a class session, you can contact your subject librarian or Sarah Passonneau, email@example.com.
-For a list of upcoming workshops you can click on our EndNote/EndNote Web Library Guide and click on the Workshops tab.
+The Library teaches EndNote Web workshops throughout the year.
+The workshops are introductory and require no previous experience with EndNote Web.
+You also can arrange to have an EndNote Web session for your class.
+To arrange a class session, contact your subject librarian.